Survey marks EU optimism on eve of UK's Brexit election

 Most Europeans believe their country ought to stay in the EU, as British people prepare to vote in a Brexit-dominated election.

-Some 59 percent of people told a European Commission poll, published on Tuesday (10 December), that EU membership was a "good thing".
+Some 59 percent of people told a European Parliament poll, published on Tuesday (10 December), that EU membership was a "good thing".

 Join EUobserver today